 To reduce your digital dependency, turn off the push notifications for social media apps on your phone, including Facebook, Instagram, Pinterest, news sites, dating apps-anything that sends an alert when someone comes in contact with you or likes a post.
 Starting with one or two, set a particular time of day, such as 20 minutes, to test each and a time limit for how long you will spend on the platform.
 This way you don’t go entirely offline but instead, choose when to access your social networking sites and networks.
 It puts you right in the driver’s seat.

 Using your phone to listen to a playlist taking a break from the study is quite inevitable.
-But while music is a proven way to wake up your brain, stopping mid-interval to answer a text or like an Instagram picture isn’t your mind’s most productive way of burning oil.
-Before you pace up to study, turn your phone to airplane mode or do not disturb, so there’s no temptation to check it.
-You’ll not only sculpt better focus but you’ll be more likely to reach that blissed-out, endorphin-soaked mindset by focusing on your work, not your social network.
+But while music is a proven way to wake your brain up, stopping mid-interval to answer a text or to like an Instagram picture isn’t your mind’s most productive way of burning oil.
+Before you pace up to study, turn your phone to Airplane mode or on Do Not Disturb, so there’s no temptation to check it.
+You’ll not only sculpt better focus but you’ll be more likely to reach that blissed-out, endorphin-soaked mindset by focusing on your work, and not your social network.

 Much like before running a mile you wouldn’t be running a marathon, you need to ease yourself into taking breaks from the digital world.
 Start by putting down your phone for 15 minutes, one day without looking at it.
 The next day, break 30 minutes away from technology, and so on.
 Or allocate a full-say, Twitter-free Tuesdays to stay away from one social media site once a week.

-As follow no stringent schedule in college and take it as an absolute escape from our tedious school life we followed, it becomes necessary toorganize our study time or slots for assignments.
-Just to develop ourselves as a “cool” kid of group or be it out of interest, college leverages you with the freedom to play games for hours and no bother about missing on something.
-So another way is to completely eradicate online games or fix the timings.
-Set milestones for your work and when you complete them reward yourself with games you love to play or any activity that you enjoy doing.
+As we follow no stringent schedule in college and take it as an absolute escape from our tedious school life that we followed, it becomes necessary to organize our study time and slots for assignments.
+Just to develop ourselves as a “cool” kid of group or be it out of interest, college leverages you with the freedom to play games for hours without a care about missing out on something.
+So another way is to completely eradicate online games or set fixed timings.
+Set milestones for your work and when you complete them reward yourself with some game time or any other activity that you enjoy doing.

 Identify the places or applications you’re spending all your time on and ask yourself why you’re drawn to them, then build a way to achieve real-life satisfaction.
-If you’re inspired on Instagram by creative images, visit a friend’s art gallery.
-And plan a run and walk with your mates if the fitness blogs are your go-to.
+If you’re inspired by Instagram due to the creative images, visit a friend’s art gallery.
+Plan a run or a walk with your mates if fitness blogs are your go-to.
 And when the urge emerges to share a picture, create your own “Instagram filter.”
 Make a frame with your fingers and take for yourself a visual snapshot of the sunset or perfect bouquet, not your followers.
 It will truly enrich your experience.
 Science suggests that if you connect with all your senses for a moment, you will be more likely to recall that later.

-If a molten cake craving kicks in, it’s smart to keep one-serve dark chocolates on hand to nosh when you’re on a diet.
+If a molten cake craving kicks in, it’s smart to keep one-serve of dark chocolates at hand to nosh when you’re on a diet.
 Do the same with a digital detox.
-Have things available to occupy you when your phone or laptop triggers an urge to search.
-Consider buying magazines, a book, or a new nail polish or head out for a walk and just take in what’s happening around you.
-You will feel more thoughtful when you are fully present in the moment, your stress levels will dial down and you will develop stronger relationships as you chat with friends and family.
+Have things available to occupy you when your phone or laptop triggers an urge to search up.
+Consider buying magazines, a book, or a new nail polish or simply head out for a walk and just take in what’s happening around you.
+You will feel more thoughtful when you are fully present in the moment.
+Your stress levels will dial down and you will develop stronger relationships as you chat with friends and family.